Cobb County Probation: Everything You Need to Know

 How to Have Probation Terminated in Cobb County

-If you meet certain criteria, you can have your attorney file a motion that terminates your Cobb County probation based on your good behavior.
+If you meet certain criteria, you can have your attorney file a motion that terminates your probation based on your good behavior.
 In the same way that someone who is incarcerated can become eligible for early release based on good behavior, an individual who has met the terms of his or her probation is eligible for probation termination if they have lived up to the conditions of their probation as set forth by the court.

-Before the court will even consider your motion for probation termination, it is vital that you have met any conditions associated with your original sentence.
+Before the court even considers your motion for probation termination, it is vital that you have met any conditions associated with your original sentence.
 For instance, if your original probation came with a fine or a certain number of hours of court-ordered community service, the court will not even consider terminating your probation until you have met those conditions.
 If the original charges against you involved drug or alcohol abuse, the court may have ordered that you complete some sort of drug or alcohol abuse class as a part of your probation.
 You will have to provide proof that you completed this course before you can apply for probation termination.

-Secondly, your Cobb County probation is contingent on your record remaining clean during the time you’re on probation.
-Not only can breaking any law while you’re on probation result in a probation violation that revokes your probation, it also disqualifies you from being able to apply for early termination of probation in Cobb County.
+Secondly, your probation is contingent on your record remaining clean during the time you’re on probation.
+Not only can breaking any law while you’re on probation result in a probation violation that revokes your probation it also disqualifies you from being able to apply for early termination of probation in Cobb County.
 It is vital that you maintain a clean record for the duration of your probation term.

 Cobb County Probation Payments

 Most probationers are required to pay criminal fines, monthly supervision fees, and court costs as part of their sentence.
 Other regular costs include things like DUI school, counseling and treatments, and drug tests.
 These costs can quickly add up, and failure to make payments can result in a violation of probation.